mgorav/ranger-policies/README.md

 Currently, the mock API is mocking OAUTH and Policy management.
 However, it does provide clarity on the interception based policies enforcement.
 In application world, this type of authorization enforcement is quite a common practice.
+This service helps decouple authorization from a cloud based access management.
+As a consequence, provide abilities to write policies using Apache Ranger based data tagging (metadata).
+These metadata lives/resides in Metadata lake like collibra.

 ### Tech stack usedReference Documentation